Analysis | Trump wanted an attorney general who’d be loyal to him. He got one.

 During Kelly’s time working for the administration, both at Homeland Security and as White House chief of staff, New York Times reporter Michael Schmidt writes in a new book, he “was repeatedly struck by how Trump failed to understand how those who worked for him — like Kelly and other top former generals — had interest in being loyal not to him, but to the institutions of American democracy.”

-That overlaps with another thing we know: What Trump was looking for in an attorney general.
+That overlaps with another thing we know: what Trump was looking for in an attorney general.

 “Where’s my Roy Cohn?”
-Trump reportedly asked during a period of frustration with his then-Attorney General, Jeff B. Sessions.
+Trump reportedly asked during a period of frustration with his then-Attorney General, Jeff Sessions.
 The president prioritized an attorney general who would serve as his own personal legal protector — as the infamous Cohn had at one point — over one whose focus was solely on effectively safeguarding the republic.

 In short, Trump wanted a loyal defender in charge of the country's law enforcement apparatus.
 And now he has one.